 Why study with us?

-We were ranked in the top 100 in the world for Linguistics in the the QS World University Rankings by Subject 2018.
+We were placed in the top 100 in the QS World Rankings by Subject 2020.

 As a doctoral candidate, you'll benefit from: financial support for research expenses through PReSS funding; high-calibre supervision practices; and the networks and expertise of our world-class academic researchers.